zhaifanhua/ZhaifanhuaBlog.UI/README.md

-# ZhaifanhuaBlog.UI
+# ZhaifanhuaBlog.UI.Manage
-This is the front end of the ZhaiFanhuaBlog application, which is based on vue3.
+This is the front-end management of the ZhaiFanhuaBlog application, which is based on vue3.